Portland Communications

-Portland Communications is a political consultancy and public relations agency set up in 2001 by Tim Allan, a former adviser to Tony Blair and director of communications at BSkyB.
+Portland Communications is a political consultancy and public relations agency set up in 2001 by Tim Allan, a former adviser to Tony Blair, director of communications at BSkyB and more recently the Downing Street director of communications to Keir Starmer.
 Portland provides communications and public affairs advice to brands and high-profile individuals.

 History

 Portland was founded by Tim Allan in 2001.
 The Guardian reported that the consultancy launched on the back of a contract from then BSkyB chief executive Tony Ball, who had previously been Allan's boss.